Ruthvik9/IDD-PeD/README.md

 ![Jaywalking is a common occurence in our dataset, given the unstructured traffic environment](./jaywalking_iddp_2.gif)

+## Setting up the dataset

-## Cloning the repo
+### Cloning the repo
 1. Clone the IDD-PeD repo and navigate to the root directory:
 ```bash
 git clone https://github.com/Ruthvik9/DPJI.git
 cd DPJI
 ```

-## Dataset download
+### Dataset download

-2. Run the following command to download the videos of IDD-PeD:
+Run the following command to download the videos of IDD-PeD:
 ```bash
 bash download_videos.sh
 ```

-3. Several methods require individual video frames for training and testing.
+Several methods require individual video frames for training and testing.
 Run the following code as a python script to extract frames from the videos:

 ```python
 from iddped_interface_traj import IDDPedestrian
 dataset = IDDPedestrian()
 dataset.extract_and_save_images()
 ```
-4. This will extract and save frames as .png images in the `data/IDDPedestrian/images` directory
+This will extract and save frames as .png images in the `data/IDDPedestrian/images` directory

 ## Intention Prediction